 The Sally Awards recognize and celebrate the contributions and accomplishments of artists, educators, volunteers, philanthropists, and leaders who strengthen and enrich the stage of Minnesota with their commitment to the arts and arts education.

 This year’s winners were announced during the 24th Sally Award held at Ordway’s Concert Hall on Monday, October 17th, 2016.
+From left to right: Kyu-Young Kim, May Lee-Yang, Grant West, Reverend Carl Walker, Rebecca Moran Cusick, and Steven Schmidt.
 The public was invited to celebrate the amazing achievements of these six people.